addressing Homeless Issues/Concerns

 The homeless in our community are typically individuals who are in crisis, who have limited options for their living conditions, and who need the help of social services agencies in meeting some of their daily needs.
 The City of Half Moon Bay, as part of the San Mateo County Homeless Outreach Team (HOT), partners with the County, law enforcement, social services providers, and other stakeholders to help the homeless people in our community gain access to the many existing services that are available, including helping them toward permanent housing.

 This collaborative effort to bring services, information, and resources to homeless individuals is ongoing, and is an important concern and priority for the City of Half Moon Bay.
 Another priority is to ensure protection of public health, safety, and the environment.
 Many people who live and work in our community also share these concerns.

 You can help.
-Use this form to let us know about homeless individuals who need direct help (call 911 in a dangerous or life-threatening situation), a homeless encampment that the City may not be aware of, or another issue related to the homeless that you feel the City and its partners should address.
+Call 911 in a dangerous or life-threatening situation, a homeless encampment that the City may not be aware of, or another issue related to the homeless that you feel the City and its partners should address.

 You can also consider donating your volunteer time or funding to one of the social services agencies in the County and on the Coastside – see a list of agencies and resources here.